Pengo0o/Pengo0o.github.io/_posts/!2021-08-20-Python-EventHub-ADX-Ingest.md

 2. The maximum delay time is reached
 3. The number of blobs set by the IngestionBatching policy is reached

 To speed-up the batching and thefore take effect on the ingestion time, i have decided for those settings.
+Batching with this settings happen every 30 secs, or 500 files or 1GB of data. (whatever comes first)<br>
 This is just for my test environment and not recommended for productive use.

 ```
 .alter table TestTable policy ingestionbatching @'{"MaximumBatchingTimeSpan":"00:00:30", "MaximumNumberOfItems": 500, "MaximumRawDataSizeMB": 1024}'